 Death Valley activities include seeing dry salt beds, brilliantly-colored rock and mineral formations, and even – if you can believe it – snow.
 You can hike to Telescope Peak, go camping, and drive past some cool-looking features.

-If you’re heading to Death Valley National Park, consider checking out these five spots.
+If you’re heading to Death Valley National Park, consider checking out these five points of interest!

 Five things to do in Death Valley National Park